 Long Term Investing

-Investing in penny shares for the long term requires using fundamental analysis to assess the attractiveness of a company.
+Investing in penny stocks for the long term requires using fundamental analysis to assess the attractiveness of a company.
 This is the same approach Warren Buffett uses but applied to the penny stock market.
-Investing early into small caps can be very lucrative but requires significant patience.
+Investing early into small caps can be very lucrative but requires a lot of patience.
 You may end up buying and holding your position for a few years.
-While most long-term investments may not perform as expected others will become billion-dollar businesses.
+While most long-term investments may not perform as expected others will become billion dollar businesses.
 Take Monster Energy as an example, it was once below one dollar in the mid-1990s.
 Back then the company was known as Hansen Natural.
-Right now their share price is $62 with a market cap of 2.2 billion!
-While investing in the next 1000% gainer is unrealistic there’s no reason why you can’t make 50-100% if you find an undervalued and undiscovered company.
+Right now their share price is $60 with a market cap of $31.4 billion!
+While investing in the next 1000% gainer is unrealistic there’s no reason why you can’t make 50-100% by investing in an undervalued company.

 To achieve these impressive gains, you have to start generating ideas and researching companies.
-Over 95% of stocks under $5 are absolute garbage.
-You need to dig through the remaining 5% to find the hidden gems.
+Over 95% of stocks under $5 are absolute garbage so you’ll need to dig through the remaining 5% to find the hidden gems.

 Criteria to find the best small caps:

-Strong cash flows – It’s important the business can self-fund growth through revenue without needing to dilute shares.
+- Strong cash flow – it’s important the business can self-fund growth through revenue without needing to dilute shares.